 Are Online Casinos Legal?

-online legal casinos graphicThe swift progress in technologies has resulted in hundreds of online casinos coming into prominence, welcoming customers from a staggering number of jurisdictions.
-However, since the World Wide Web reaches a global audience and cannot be effectively monitored, there is not a unified piece of legislation to cover the legal status of online gambling around the world.
+online legal casinos graphicThe swift progress in technology has resulted in hundreds of online casinos coming to prominence, welcoming customers from a staggering number of jurisdictions.
+However, since the World Wide Web reaches a global audience and cannot be effectively monitored, there is no unified piece of legislation to cover the legal status of online gambling around the world.
 There is a disparity in legal status, the forms of interactive gambling allowed, and the taxes imposed on turnover.

-Some of these discrepancies concern the legal status of making and accepting bets, others have to do with processing payments to online gambling operators, and openly promoting casino websites.
+Some of these discrepancies concern the legal status of making and accepting bets; others relate to processing payments to online gambling operators and to openly promoting casino websites.
 In other words, what is legal in one region may be against the law in another.
-What further contributes to the complexity of the situation are the constant modifications some jurisdictions introduce to their online gambling legislation.
+Further contributing to the complexity of the situation are the constant modifications some jurisdictions introduce to their online gambling legislation.

-The question many casino players are asking themselves is whether the legislation of their country of domicile allows them to legally engage in interactive gambling activities and put real money on stake over the internet.
-The following article aims at answering this question as well as at providing essential information in regard to pivotal regulatory authorities and the status of online gambling in key European jurisdictions.
+The question many casino players are asking themselves is whether the legislation of their country of domicile allows them to legally engage in interactive gambling activities and put real money at stake over the Internet.
+The following article aims to answer this question as well as to provide essential information regarding pivotal regulatory authorities and the status of online gambling in key European jurisdictions.

 Main Differences between Regulated, Grey and Black Markets

 The regulatory bodies are the ones to decide what taxation should be imposed on the licensees’ profits.
 Needless to say, these taxes bring additional revenue to the country’s treasury.
-This also helps create more job positions for the locals, in instances where the casino operator is required to open an office in the country.
-Last but not least, in countries where the markets are regulated, a greater stress is placed on gambling addiction prevention, intervention, and treatment which also works to the benefit of a certain group of players.
+This also helps create more jobs for locals in instances where the casino operator is required to open an office in the country.
+Last but not least, in countries where the markets are regulated, greater emphasis is placed on gambling addiction prevention, intervention and treatment, which also benefits a particular group of players.
 This is the situation in the following regulated markets in Europe – the United Kingdom, Italy, Belgium, Spain, Denmark, Bulgaria, Portugal, and Romania.

 There are also unregulated markets where the local authorities have not expressed any stance whatsoever on online casinos’ legal status.
-No regulations are imposed, and no licenses are granted either, which is to say interactive gambling is neither legal, nor illegal.
+No regulations are imposed and no licences are granted either, which is to say interactive gambling is neither legal nor illegal.
 In other words, the legality of online casinos there is questionable.
 Such markets are sometimes referred to as “grey” and online gambling is not explicitly denounced as illegal there.

-Some online casinos, operating from other jurisdictions where interactive gaming is legal, venture to offer their services to the local players without a license because there are no repercussions to worry about and their websites are not blocked, either.
+Some online casinos, operating from other jurisdictions where interactive gaming is legal, venture to offer their services to local players without a licence because there are no repercussions to worry about and their websites are not blocked either.
 Unfortunately, in such cases there will be no one there to come to players’ aid and offer them protection.
 In addition, the jurisdiction collects nothing in taxes and the online casinos get to retain all profits they generate in the country.

 However, both players and casino operators find loopholes in the legislation and some web-based casinos still accept registrations from countries where online gambling is explicitly declared illegal.
-This creates the perfect prerequisites for a thriving illegal economy.
+This creates ideal conditions for a thriving illegal economy.
 Some of the countries which fall into this category include France (where only online sports betting is legal), the USA (where only online poker is legal in specific states), Singapore, and Australia.

 Legal Status of Online Casinos in Europe